18F/methods/_methods/incentives.md

 how: |
   1. Figure out what's legal and appropriate.
 Consult your agency's Office of General Counsel on options for providing incentives or gifts to encourage participation in usability testing, consistent with your agency's authorities.
 The options will depend upon your agency's authorities and the specific facts.
   2. Consider contracting for a recruiting service to help you get an effective research pool.
   3. If incentives are determined to be permissible, clearly communicate when and how participants will receive incentives.
 In the emails, postings or other materials you use to recruit your participants, describe the incentive and how participants will receive it (via mail, pick up at an office, etc.).
-This is particularly important for &ldquo;remote&rdquo; research.
+This is particularly important for "remote" research.

 governmentConsiderations: |
   - No PRA implications.
 Even when users are present, the PRA explicitly exempts direct observation and non-standardized conversation, 5 CFR 1320.3(h)3.